-Deputy Trott: Madam, thank you.
+1575 Deputy Trott: Madam, thank you.

-There was a lot of very good stuff in the President's update, including reference to section 44 with regard to eyesores.
+There was a lot of very good stuff in the President's update including reference to Section 44 with regards eyesores.

-1560 Am I to glean from her comments that her Committee's view is that we should now see forced clearance of derelict vinery sites, which certainly fall into the eyesore category?
+Am I to glean from her comments that her Committee's view is that we should now see forced clearance of derelict vinery sites, which certainly fall into the eyesore category?